zhaoou/notes/spring_review_answers.md

 * What is servlet container?
 One example of.

-Servlet container is program that listens to incoming requests and delegates them to appropriate servlets.
+Servlet container is a program that listens to incoming requests and delegates them to the appropriate servlets.
 Tomcat.

 * What is web.xml?